Favorite Female Singers -Karen Carpenter - Canadian Female Singers and American Female Singers

 She is known for her distinctive mountain soprano, sometimes bawdy humor, flamboyant dress sense and voluptuous figure.

-I realise that Dolly Parton will not be be on everyone's list of favorites, but hey this is my list, so there!
+I realize that Dolly Parton will not be be on everyone's list of favorites, but hey this is my list, so there!

 Dolly has written and sung some great songs, One in particular is the theme song from "Bodyguard" and sung by Witney Huston "I will always love you".